ory/kratos/docs/docs/install.md

 title: Installation
 ---

-Installing ORY Kratos on any system is straight forward.
+Installing Ory Kratos on any system is straight forward.
 We provide prebuilt binaries, Docker images, and support various package managers.

 ## Docker

-We recommend using Docker to run ORY Kratos:
+We recommend using Docker to run Ory Kratos:

 ```shell
 $ docker pull oryd/kratos:v0.5.5-alpha.1